Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 American Concrete Institute

-However, rebars can not and should not be used if the concrete slab thickness is 4”.
+Disclaimer: Steel rebars can not and should not be used if the concrete slab thickness is less than 5”.
 To find out why, read my earlier blog post Is Rebar For Garage Slab Important?
 (What You Need To Know!).
-You can reinforce a 4” thick concrete garage floor by using wire mesh or fibers.

-Just like vapor barrier, it must be incorporated after base preparation and before pouring the concrete mix.
+Just like the vapor barrier, the reinforcement must be incorporated after base preparation and before pouring the concrete mix.
 It can not be done later.

-Compaction of concrete slab is the process of removing air voids and packing the concrete particles together to increase the density of the slab.
-This is typically done using vibration, but it can also be done manually using tamping tools.
+Concrete slab compaction removes air voids and packs the concrete particles closer together to increase the slab density before curing begins.
+This is typically done using vibration, but can also be done manually using tamping tools.

 Proper concrete compaction is essential for a strong & durable garage floor.
 Air voids in concrete make it weak and susceptible to cracking.
 Compaction removes the air voids and creates a more solid and dense slab.

-Compaction also improves the bond between the concrete and any reinforcement, such as steel rebar or steel wire mesh.
+Compaction also improves the bond between the concrete and any reinforcement, such as steel rebar or welded wire mesh.

 • Increased strength and durability

-• Improved bond between the concrete and reinforcement
+• Stronger bond between the concrete and reinforcement

 • Reduced permeability to water and other liquids